 Combining the strength of an ionophore and a chemical to prevent coccidiosis in chickens

-Maxiban is a potentiated chemical combining the strength of an ionophore and a chemical to prevent coccidiosis throughout the bird’s life.* This powerful combination fights coccidia in two ways:
+Maxiban is a potentiated chemical combining the strength of an ionophore and a chemical to prevent coccidiosis through the bird's life.
+This powerful conbination fights coccidia in two ways:

 - A synergistic mode of action from the 1:1 mixture of narasin (ionophore) and nicarbazin (chemical)